ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Bézier curve illustration

-Here’s a brief step-by-step guide on adding or removing Anchor Points.
+Here’s a brief step-by-step guide on adding or removing anchor points in Illustrator.

 Step 1: Select one of the paths you have created.